Solomon, Alan R.

 5.8 linear ft.

 Addition: 5.0 linear ft.

 Collection Summary: Biographical material, correspondence, interview transcripts, files on art and artists, writings, photographs, financial records, printed material, and miscellany regarding the career of Alan Solomon as an art historian and educator.

-Biographical/Historical Note: Art historian, museum director, educator; New York, N.Y.
+Biographical/Historical Note: Alan R. Solomon is an art historian, museum director, and educator from New York, N.Y.
 Solomon established the Andrew Dickson White Art Museum at Cornell University in 1953, and served as its director until 1961.
 He also taught on the faculty of Fine Arts at Cornell.
 After moving to New York City in the early 1960s, Solomon undertook many diverse curatorial and research projects related to contemporary American art, particularly the New York City art scene and abstraction.

 The Leo Castelli Gallery served as executor of Solomon's estate, and donated his papers to AAA in 1974 and in 2007.

 - Microfilm reels 3921-3928 available at Archives of American Art offices and through interlibrary loan.

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.